MyOnlineStore/bricks/.github/PULL_REQUEST_TEMPLATE.md

   - Use `feat!: ...` for features with breaking changes
   - Optionally you can use a scope `feat(SomeContainer)!: ...`
   - A breaking change **must** have `BREAKING CHANGE: ...` in the commit message
+  - You can use multiple `BREAKING CHANGE: ...` lines in the commit message
   - Use `build`, `chore`, `ci`, `docs`, `perf`, `refactor`, `style`, or `test`  for other types

   _Tip: make sure the first commit message is the one you want to merge, because that's the one Github picks for squashing_